be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 # Becoming a Document Sender

-Publication happen through the ```/publishMessage``` method of the [eBox Document Provider API](../openapi/ebox-rest-2.1.yaml)
+Publication happen through the ```/publishMessage``` method of the [e-Box Document Provider API](../openapi/ebox-rest-2.1.yaml)

-The method uses a multipart HTTP POST to send up to 6 documents attached to a an eBox Message.
+The method uses a multipart HTTP POST to send up to 6 documents attached to a an e-Box Message.
 The API [fully support end to end streaming](#End to end Streaming Considerations).

 ## Minimal publication example